TritonDataCenter/rfd/rfd/0009/README.md

 take place when required, without any need for the operator to issue a separate step.

+The `nat` service will also be created during fabrics setup, including SAPI service creation, image import, ...

 The subcommand `sdcadm experimental default-fabric` will be moved out of experimental and remain available to create customers default fabrics.